carlosperate/awesome-microbit/README.md

 - [microbit.co.uk Site Index](https://www.microbit.co.uk/index) - The microbit.co.uk website contains an extensive list with all their projects and tutorials.
 - [hackster micro:bit community](https://www.hackster.io/micro-bit/projects) - This hackster community contains user submitted projects for the micro:bit.
 - [MakeCode Projects](https://makecode.microbit.org/projects/) - List of micro:bit projects you can do with the MakeCode editor.
+- [Inventorspace micro:bit category](https://invent.sparkfun.com/cwists/category#products=%5B8%5D) - A community by SparkFun with fun projects you can implement in your classroom, school or district.

 ## Articles